Start Your Career with Confidence

 - Observed intake assessments and case note documentation

-- Practiced trauma-informed communication and active listening
+- Practised trauma-informed communication and active listening

 Even if your experience was voluntary or part-time, describe the skills you gained.
 Employers value initiative, professionalism, and hands-on exposure.